- The Project

 Auto te Gast: How Infrastructures Shape Values and behavior

 Design standards for fietsstraten are set not by law but by CROW, the Dutch knowledge institute for infrastructure and mobility.
 Its Design Manual for Bicycle Traffic is widely regarded as the gold standard globally for cycle planning, and its guidance on fietsstraten defines what qualifies as a true bicycle street: a red asphalt carriageway, “Auto te Gast” signage, a 30 km/h design speed, and widths proportionate to bicycle and car volumes.
-Dutch courts often treat CROW norms as best practice, but the fact is that fietsstraten have no special legal status: they work through design, convention, and social norms more than police enforcement.
+Dutch courts often treat CROW norms as best practice, but the fact is that fietsstraten have no special legal status: they work through design, convention, and social norms rather than enforcement.

 Amsterdam was slower than some Dutch towns to embrace fietsstraten, focusing on separated bike paths in the 1990s and 2000s.
 From the 2010s, the city began converting some neighborhood connectors into fietsstraten, following CROW’s guidance.
 The real turning point came in 2020, during the COVID-19 pandemic: with quieter streets and political cover, Amsterdam accelerated the program, converting arterial corridors leading into the canal belt into bike streets, both formal fietsstraten and variations (see the Bike Streets entries for some of the variations).
 Dedicated fietsstraten are still just a tiny percentage of roadways, but they have had an outsized impact on cycling culture.
 (Check out this interactive map maintained by the city of the cycling network: Plusnet en Hoofdnet Fiets.)